 You see the basic pattern.
 The idea is to gradually increase your running time until you can do 10 minutes straight.
 Then increase the 10 minutes to 12, and so on, each week, until you can eventually run for 30 minutes.
 It will happen fast, and you will feel great!

 Do this 3 times a week, and make sure you just lace up your shoes, and get out the door.
 The rest is easy.

 Muscles grow and develop with rest.
 You will really injure yourself if you go at this every day too soon.
 If you run hard every day, you will just continually break your muscles down, and improvement will be slow and difficult — and it could lead to burnout or injury and will hinder your goal to achieve 5k in one month.

 When you begin, the important thing is that you don’t run hard two days in a row.
 You can do a brisk walk in between harder runs and still allow your muscles to recover, though.

-I had an incredible time at my first 5k, 4 short weeks after I started running.
+I had an incredible time during my first 5k in a month, 4 short weeks after I started running.
 I suggest you sign up for a 5K after a month or two of running, even if you don’t think you’re ready.
 Why?
 It will motivate you to keep running, so that you’re prepared to do the 5K.

 Even though they call these “races”, don’t think of it like that.
 There are several different types of runners in these races; and lots of beginners.
 Don’t be afraid to walk or run/walk.
 Run your own race, and have fun!
 It’s really rewarding to finish.

 Once you do your first 5K, you’ll be hooked.
 I’m warning you…I’m running a triathlon in a few months!